MSc in Comparative Social Policy

-The department runs two seminar series – one on social policy and one on social intervention – during the year, providing the opportunity to hear external expert speakers.
+The department runs several seminar series – one on social policy and one on social intervention – during the year, providing the opportunity to hear external expert speakers.
 In addition, there is a weekly colloquium at which members of the department present and discuss their research, creating an excellent chance for staff and students to learn more about each others’ ideas or receive input on their own research.
-DPhil and MPhil students also belong to one of the research groups, an opportunity to explore themed areas in more depth with colleagues with similar interests.
+DPhil and MPhil students also belong to one of the department's research groups, which provide an opportunity to present their work and explore themed areas in more depth with colleagues with similar interests.

 The department has its own IT provision and specialist IT support staff.
 The department’s IT committee is responsible for the oversight of IT provision.
 You will have access to the Bodleian Social Science Library, in addition to other University libraries, and the centrally provided electronic resources.
 Some college libraries, such as the Nuffield College Library, may also be open to graduate research students on request.

 The department has a common room open to both staff and students.
 Barnett House Thursday coffee mornings are held fortnightly and these occasions provide excellent opportunities for talking to academics and research staff, and fellow students.